UoLHackathons/CopernicusHackathonPage/README.md

 You can create it using Conda with the following command: conda env create --file environment.yml --name pyeo_env

-From the training day pre-session, there were multiple powerpoints regarding Copernicus and the data and tools that are going to be used on the day.
-[Here](https://www.dropbox.com/sh/q9uy1who5pf9ezh/AABVh9r1IsjJ8bgXhU0Es1R9a?dl=0) is the dropbox link to access these.
+**Presentations from the Training Day (12/9/2019)** From the training day pre-session, there were multiple powerpoints regarding Copernicus and the data and tools that are going to be used on the day.